mctinker/Map-Tasker/README.md

 Change list:
+- 4.2 Added: Support for single Task detail only (option -t='Task Name Here')
-- 4.1 Fixed: Location of output file corrected to be the current folder in msg box         #
+- 4.1 Fixed: Location of output file corrected to be the current folder in msg box
-    - Fixed: If set / not set were reversed                                                #
+    - Fixed: If set / not set were reversed
-    - Added: Support for disabled Actions and action conditions (if ...                    #
+    - Added: Support for disabled Actions and action conditions (if ...
 - Version 4.0
     - Added: indentation support for if/then sequences
     - Fixed: Action "End For or Stop" is just "End For"